Skip to main content

 Antonia M. Villarruel, PhD, RN, FAAN, the Margaret Bond Simon Dean of Nursing, leads the School with counsel from our Board of Advisors.
 As one of the 12 schools at the University of Pennsylvania, we are supported in our efforts by Penn’s Office of the President and the University’s Board of Trustees.

-Dean Villarruel’s leadership team consists of three Associate Deans for Academic Programs, Research and Innovation, and Practice; two Chairs of the Departments of Family and Community Health and Biobehavioral Health Sciences; two Vice Deans for Administration and Finance, and Institutional Advancement; and three Assistant Deans for Diversity and Inclusivity, Global Health, and Community Engagement.
+Dean Villarruel’s leadership team consists of three Associate Deans: Academic Programs; Research and Innovation; and Diversity, Equity, and Inclusion, as well as two Chairs of the Departments of Family and Community Health and Biobehavioral Health Sciences; two Vice Deans: Administration and Finance, and Development and Alumni Relations; and an Assistant Dean of Global Health.

 The Dean

-Antonia M. Villarruel, PhD, RN, FAAN, is the Margaret Bond Simon Dean of Nursing at the University of Pennsylvania School of Nursing and Director of the School’s WHO Collaborating Center for Nursing and Midwifery Leadership.
-As a bilingual and bicultural researcher, Dr. Villarruel has extensive research and practice experience with Latino populations, health promotion, and disparities.
-She currently co-leads the NIH funded Philadelphia Community Engagement Alliance to address COVID-19 Inequities (CEAL) a coalition to optimize the rollout and real-time evaluation of interventions focused on COVID-19 disparities across diverse populations within the Philadelphia region.
+Dr. Villarruel, is the Margaret Bond Simon Dean of Nursing at the University of Pennsylvania School of Nursing and Director of the School’s WHO Collaborating Center for Nursing and Midwifery Leadership.
+As a bilingual and bicultural researcher, Dr. Villarruel has extensive research and practice experience with Latino populations, health promotion, and disparities—experience she has called on to establish Penn Nursing as a stellar example to nursing educators, researchers, and the nursing community at-large for how to do the critical work of addressing health equity.

-She has received numerous honors and awards including the 2021 Health Care Leader Award from the American Academy of Nursing, the Sigma Theta Tau International Nurse Researcher Hall of Fame Award, the Globy Award for Educational Leadership from the Global Philadelphia Association, and the prestigious Ohtli Award from the government of Mexico.
+Dr. Villarruel received The Ohtli Award—the highest honor given by Mexico’s government to individuals and organizations that support the Mexican diaspora—in 2020, as well as the Health Care Leader Award from the American Academy of Nursing, the Sigma Theta Tau International Nurse Researcher Hall of Fame Award, and the Globy Award for Educational Leadership from the Global Philadelphia Association.

 Associate Dean for Academic Programs

-Julie A. Sochalski, PhD, RN, FAAN, Class of 1965 25th Reunion Term Associate Professor of Nursing, works to guide the School’s academic programs, including policy making and the development of quality assessments, and is accountable for cost-effective operations.
+Dr. Sochalski, Class of 1965 25th Reunion Term Associate Professor of Nursing, works to guide the School’s academic programs, including policy making and the development of quality assessments, and is accountable for cost-effective operations.

 Department Chair of Family & Community Health

-José Bauermeister, PhD, MPH, Presidential Professor of Nursing, is Chair of the Department of Family and Community Health.
-As Chair, he provides effective leadership and support to the Department, identifies and implements Department goals to support of the School’s mission, and contributes to the School’s strategic goals alongside other members of the Dean’s leadership group.
+Dr. Bauermeister, Presidential Professor of Nursing, is Chair of the Department of Family and Community Health.
+As Chair, he provides effective leadership and support to the Department, identifies and implements Department goals to support the School’s mission, and contributes to the School’s strategic goals alongside other members of the Dean’s leadership group.

 Department Chair of Biobehavioral Health Sciences

-The Department of Biobehavioral Health Sciences, led by Nancy Hodgson, PhD, RN, FAAN, Anthony Buividas Endowed Term Chair of Gerontology, leads the Department of Biobehavioral Health Sciences in its mission to enhance patient care and the health of the public by applying expertise in physical, psychosocial, and behavioral health from multiple perspectives, including biological, sociocultural, political, and historical realms.
+The Department of Biobehavioral Health Sciences, led by Dr. Hodgson, Anthony Buividas Endowed Term Chair of Gerontology, leads the Department of Biobehavioral Health Sciences in its mission to enhance patient care and the health of the public by applying expertise in physical, psychosocial, and behavioral health from multiple perspectives, including biological, sociocultural, political, and historical realms.

 Vice Dean for Administration and Finance

-Patrick Guinan has served on various school and University committees (Penn’s Executive Vice President’s Office) and has a proven track record of leadership and financial skills used in roles of varying responsibility since 2008.
-As Vice Dean for Administration and Finance, Patrick will provide strategic direction and deployment of the School’s financial and resource infrastructure.
+Pat has served on various school and University committees (Penn’s Executive Vice President’s Office) and has a proven track record of leadership and financial skills used in roles of varying responsibility since 2008.
+As Vice Dean for Administration and Finance, Pat will provide strategic direction and deployment of the School’s financial and resource infrastructure.

 Assistant Dean for Global Health Affairs

-Nancy Biller works to establish and implement goals to fulfill the School’s commitment to global understanding, engagement, and healthcare.
+Nancy works to establish and implement goals to fulfill the School of Nursing’s commitment to global understanding, engagement, and healthcare.
 She identifies and promotes opportunities for students, faculty, and staff to expand their global experience in local and international contexts, through scholarly pursuits, extracurricular activities, service, and practice, contributing to their global leadership skills and ability to meet the health needs of individuals and communities in our multicultural world.
+Learn more about Global Health.

 Research Centers